 Every online writer, including myself, is visited by the end-all, be-all, bigger than life, know-it-all writer of the millennium.

-The first time I got a poem denigrating my article it bruised my ego.
-Conflicted about just deleting it, I thought I was rather thin-skinned.
+The first time I got a poem denigrating my article, it bruised my ego.
+Conflicted about just deleting it, I thought I was somewhat thin-skinned.

-In my experience, deleting these unnecessary, unflattering, unavoidable diatribes just fuels and entices the individual to come back and once again, tell me how much more accomplished they are, and I probably only deleted the original comment out of jealousy.
+In my experience, deleting these unnecessary, unflattering, unavoidable diatribes just fuels and entices the individual to come back and, once again, tell me how much more accomplished they are.
+I probably only deleted the original comment out of jealousy.

-When I got into recovery, I vowed not to create nor participate in drama, and this qualifies, so I often just continue deleting until the person gets bored and finds another victim.
+When I got into recovery, I vowed not to create nor participate in drama.
+These comments qualify, so I often continue deleting until the person gets bored and finds another victim.